Codecademy/docs/content/java/concepts/array-list/terms/get/get.md

 ---
 Title: '.get()'
-Description: 'Brings the element present in a specified position in an ArrayList.'
+Description: 'Retrieves the element present in a specified position in an ArrayList.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'